░░░░░░ Compost Computer:

 Project Lead and Management – Wesley Goatley and Eva Verhoeven

-Project concept - Mariana Marangoni, Shinji Toya, and FutureEverything
+Project concept - Mariana Marangoni, Lucy Sollitt, and Shinji Toya.

 Project ideation and research –Mariana Marangoni and Shinji Toya